 Figure: With every version (V1, V2, V3..) we release new features, when do we enhance existing features?

 The secret to all forms of debt is debt management – regularly contributing to debt payment in order to keep the debt at a manageable level.
 Debt isn’t bad.
 Debt that is unmanaged or ignored is bad.

 How do you keep Best Practice Debt in control?
 Through regular reviews and a continual process of improvement where you can increment on Best Practice Debt (again, it will be nearly impossible to get rid of all Best Practice Debt all at once).
-Your team should work hard to inspect your processes (including the data your process relies upon – such as the way you track requirements, work and updates) and find ways that you can slowly adopt new practices.
+Your team should work hard to inspect your processes (including the data your process relies upon – such as the way you track requirements,

 Product Debt works in much the same way.
 One thing I like to recommend is that every release should allocated a percentage of work dedicated to enhancements and fixes as well as new features.
 For example, you might allocate 30% of an effort to release a piece of software on bug fixes, 40% on enhancements, and 30% on new features.